First DWI vs Second DWI in Dallas: How Sentences Change after a Prior Conviction

 What a Second DWI Does Not Automatically Mean

-• It does not guarantee the maximum jail sentence
+• Does not guarantee the maximum jail sentence

 Bottom Line

-In Dallas, a first DWI is typically resolved through probation without jail, while a second DWI almost always involves mandatory jail exposure, either served directly or imposed as a condition of probation.
-Prior history is one of the most decisive factors in DWI sentencing.
+In Dallas, a first DWI is typically resolved through probation without jail, while a second DWI almost always involves mandatory jail exposure, either served directly or imposed as a condition of your probation.
+Prior history and the age of your previous offense are typically the most decisive factors when your sentence is being considered.

 Additional DWI Resources